Biosciences Research Building

 The space is organised into four distinct zones:

 The building provides flexible and scalable high-technology science research space for over 300 researchers from eminent NUI Galway research groups working in the areas of cancer research, regenerative medicine and cell and molecular biology.
 This facility has become an important element of Ireland’s R&D infrastructure.

 “The project involved complex services and specialist equipment interface and required specialist commissioning works to be undertaken.
 A key requirement for the Bio Resource Unit (BRU) was that it must be run with all operating systems fully operational for a continuous 30 day period called the “Burn In”.
 The “Burn In” was overseen by a specialist commissioning company called The CUBE, that oversee the design and build of Bio Resource Units”

 Greg Power, National University of Ireland Galway - Planning & Projects Officer

-“CCTech advised on the layout and design of the biomedical unit of the SRB in consultation with the academic and managers.
-They also developed and delivered the Commissioning and Validation programme and the Clinical Clean and VHP Their expertise was invaluable for securing certification and the project was delivered on time and within budget.”
+“CCTech advised on the layout and design of the biomedical unit of the SRB in consultation with the academic team and managers.
+They also developed and delivered the Commissioning and Validation programme together with the Clinical Clean and Vaporised Hydrogen Peroxide (VHP) sterilisation.
+Their expertise was invaluable for securing certification and the project was delivered on time and within budget.”